veracruz-project/veracruz/BUILD_INSTRUCTIONS.markdown

-Please follow [build instructions](https://github.com/veracruz-project/veracruz-docker-image) in the Docker submodule.
+Please follow [the build instructions](https://github.com/veracruz-project/veracruz-docker-image) in the Docker submodule.